aarshbharat/team-tethics---hack-gujarat/README.md

 # team-tethics---hack-gujarat
 # Project For Hack Gujarat Hackathon
-This is the project of myopia prediction which can provide you a percentage
+This is the project of myopia prediction which can provide you a probability in percentage of that.

 # You hve to install python libararies like # json # flask # pandas # requests # numpy # pickle # sklearn # numpy # flask_cors